 The P6 connector is a 24 pin, male, solder type connector.
 Amphenol manufactures the UDR rear connector, P6.
 The maximum size wire for this connector is 22 AWG.
 These connectors utilize single, or twisted pair conductors from various field cables, and are normally provided by the customer.
 Follow the general instructions stated above for cable routing.
 A minimum of 6 inches of service loop is required for access to the UDR function/data entry switches.
 For front of panel removal, a service loop of 21 inches, minimum, is required.
 The cable jacket is first stripped to a length of approximately 0.8 inches.
 This will permit using the cable jacket in the strain relief provided.
-If single conductors, to protect the conductors from abrasion.
-The wires are then stripped to a length 0.07 - 0.09 inches, and soldered to the pins on the connector body, and secured using the fasteners provided.
+If single conductors are used, it is recommended that shrink tubing or sleeving be installed over the conductors, to protect the conductors from abrasion.

+The wires are then stripped to a length 0.07 - 0.09 inches, and soldered to the pins on the connector assembly.
+The connector pin assembly is then inserted between the two halves of the connector body, and secured using the fasteners provided.
 Finally, the screws on the connector body strain relief are securely tightened.
 For controlled environment applications, it is not necessary to apply heat to the shrink tubing.
 For additional information, consult the appropriate manufacturer assembly information provided.

-RS-232 Connector (P7)
+RS232 Connector (P7)